Myrmecia analis

 Myrmecia analis is a species of the genus Myrmecia.
 Myrmecia analis is usually only found in Western Australia.
 It was described by Mayr in 1862.

-Myrmecia analis are around 20-22 millimetres long on average, but some workers can be slightly smaller, and have the colour tone similar to Myrmecia vindex, but the head is slightly darker.
+Myrmecia analis are around 20-22 millimetres long on average.
+However, some workers can be slightly smaller and their colour tone similar to Myrmecia vindex, but with the head slightly darker.
 The mandibles are around 3-4 millimeters long.